 Teacher Professional Development Space

-Welcome to the new professional development space designed to help improve knowledge and skills for teaching teens, all at a speed and time that works for you.
-You’ll have the opportunity to test your own knowledge and collect certificates along the way.
+Welcome to the new professional development space designed to help you gain new insights into teaching teens.
+Here you’ll have the opportunity to learn, test your own knowledge and collect certificates along the way.
 So delve in!
 Choose the videos you want to watch, in the order and at the time you want to watch them.
 Watch each video and then take the short quiz to receive your certificates.
 It’s as simple and convenient as that!

 EXPLORE THE TEACH WITH DAVE VIDEOS